-Throughout 2024 we offer our highly subsidised residency that focuses on bringing together artists form a wide variety of disciplines to develop their own practices within our welcoming workshops and studio.
+Group Residency at SSW is a highly subsidised residency that focuses on bringing together artists form a wide variety of disciplines to develop their own practices within our welcoming workshops and studio.
+Over the month we programme a series of inductions and intros to our facilities including ceramics, metal fabrication, blacksmithing and stonework coupled with social spaces including sauna, artists sharings, film nights, walks and potluck meals.

-Residency at SSW is experimental, collective and supported by SSW’s skilled team and we have written a little about what to expect from residency at SSW over on our residencies page.
+Residency at SSW is always experimental, collective and supported by SSW’s skilled team – we have written a little about what to expect from residency at SSW over on our residencies page.

-The combination of access to facilities and workshops supported by technical support with peer exchange and learning is unique and offers lots of possibilities in the development of artists practice.
+The Group Residency offers a combination of access to facilities and workshops supported by technical expertise alongside peer exchange and learning.
+This unique residency offers lots of possibilities in the development of artists practice.
 With this, the programme is particularly suited to artists who;

-Residency is led by the selected artists practice and you do not need to work with all of these processes and no experience is necessary.
+Group Residency is led by the selected artists’ practice and you do not need to work with all of our processes/ facilaties and no experience is necessary in working within them.

 If you want to fabricate work, have a set outcome or project to work on, Open Access is more suitable for these needs.